 How to spend 48 hours in Italy's hub of finance, fashion and design

 Lying invitingly at the foot of the Alps, Milan is Italy’s most buzzing city.
 Whether your poison is stock exchanges and skyscrapers (those business emails should really wait until you’re back from holiday, though), luxury shopping (credit card at the ready) or history and culture (ignore what the kids say - you can never see too many museums), this place has it all.
 With our Milan 2 day itinerary and a remarkable Milan home to stay in, you’re set for a wonderful trip.
+And here at Plum Guide, we've done all the had work for you (you're welcome), so you don't have to worry about a thing.
 Aren't you lucky?

 Admire the view from the Duomo rooftop

 No matter what time your flight gets in, the absolute first thing you have to do is head to the Duomo, Milan’s gothic centrepiece.
 For a panoramic view of the city, climb the 251 steps to the rooftop (or take the lift to the top if your knees are feeling creaky - no judgement, we’ve all been there), enjoy the 360 degree view and play hide and seek among the 3,500 statues.